tomjn/WordPress-The-Right-Way/en/post_types/README.md

 Meta data is data with a key/name and a value, attached to another piece of data.
 Some people will know them as custom fields.
 Others will know them as user meta.

+Post Meta ( or Custom fields ) are normally shown in the post edit screen, but if the post meta's key/name begins with an underscore, that field is hidden.
+This way features such as featured images can be built with their own user interfaces.

 ## Post types

 Posts, pages, attachments, and menus are all different kinds of posts.
-You can register your own post types.
-Remember to flush permalinks (manually: Dashboard > Settings > Permalinks > Save Changes or programmatically via [flush_rewrite_rules](http://codex.wordpress.org/Function_Reference/flush_rewrite_rules)) when you change your post types or you'll get 404s.
-Never flush permalinks on every page load, it's expensive!
+You can also register your own post types, and these are referred to as custom post types.
+Remember to flush permalinks (manually: Dashboard > Settings > Permalinks > Save Changes or programmatically via [flush_rewrite_rules](http://codex.wordpress.org/Function_Reference/flush_rewrite_rules)) if you modify or add a post type.
+If you do not do this, some links will generate 404 errors.

-Posts also have post meta.
+*Warning: Developers sometimes attempt to work around the rewrite rules by flushing rewrite rules on the `init` action using the `flush_rewrite_rules`, but this is a mistake.
+It can lead to unexpected behaviours, and has a large negative performance impact.
+Rewrite rules are expensive to build.

 ### Default Post Types